 - Wait a day and check the nest for activity again.
 Repeat treatment as needed.

 Safety Tip: Follow all manufacturer's instructions and do not spray near water sources, wells or any areas where food will be stored or consumed.

 From cookouts to playdates, any summer outdoor activity that might feature food or drink is at risk for insect invasions.
 Placing traps can help keep yellow jackets from crashing your party.

 - Most traps come with chemical lures.
 If bait is needed, a small amount of meat will best draw yellow jackets during late spring and early summer.
-Sweet lure such as fruit juice will work better in late summer and fall.
+Sweet foods and liquids like fruit juice will work best in late summer and fall.

 - Hang up bait stations or traps in areas near the colony, but well away from areas where people or pets will be.

 - Check traps and refresh baits every few days.